 15. People think they can’t find the perfect pet at an animal shelter

-This is a big one, but it’s important to get this misconception out of the way.
 When people think about bringing a pet home, they often decide that they want the “perfect” pet.
-However, that’s an ideal that doesn’t exist, whether you’re looking around at the local animal shelter or talking with a breeder who has championship-winning dogs.
-The perfect cat or dog just doesn’t exist.
-Once you get past that idea, you’ll feel better prepared to evaluate what you want in a pet — without placing unrealistic expectations on your new kitten or puppy.
+However, the perfect pet doesn’t exist, whether you go to the local animal shelter or visit a breeder who has championship-winning dogs.
+The perfect cat or dog doesn’t exist.
+Once you get past that idea, you’ll feel better prepared to evaluate what you want in a pet.
+And you won’t find yourself placing unrealistic expectations on your new kitten or puppy.

 14. They think you can only get an adult animal from the shelter

 Have your heart set on a puppy or kitten?
-We have good news for you: You don’t have to go the pet store or find a breeder.
-In addition to adult pets, most animal shelters have an abundance of young animals who are up for adoption.
-Especially during the spring and summer, most shelters end up with lots of litters.
-That means there are plenty of puppies and kittens to adopt.
+We have good news for you: You don’t have to shop at the pet store or find a breeder.
+In addition to adult pets, most animal shelters have an adorable array of young animals available for adoption.
+Especially during the spring and summer, most shelters end up with lots of litters of puppies and kittens you could adopt.

 13. People think the shelter staff doesn’t know much about their animals

 Some people, especially those who have never walked into a shelter, imagine that the staff doesn’t know much about each of the animals.
-That couldn’t get further from the truth.
-First of all, many educated and experienced professionals volunteer at their local animal shelter.
-(We wouldn’t be surprised to find vet techs, veterinarians, animal behaviorists, and researchers among the ranks.)
-They also work hard to observe each animal’s behavior and temperament.
+But many educated and experienced professionals volunteer at their local animal shelter, including vet techs, veterinarians, animal behaviorists, and researchers.
+The staff and volunteers also work hard to observe each animal’s behavior and temperament.
 They can probably even tell you which food, treats, and toys each animal prefers.
 And of course, they’re well-informed on the animal’s medical status and any special needs.

 12. They think an animal from a breeder will be healthier than a pet from a shelter

-Potential pet owners worry about the health of the pet they’ll bring home.
-Many erroneously cross the animal shelter off their list because they think that an animal from a breeder will be healthier.
+Many potential pet owners worry about the health of the animals they consider.
+But many erroneously cross the animal shelter off their list because they think that an animal from a breeder will be healthier.
 However, that’s often not the case.
-It’s well-known that many kinds of purebred dogs are prone to genetic disorders and predisposed to specific ailments thanks to the narrow gene pool of the breed’s bloodline.
-Broadly speaking, a purebred from a shelter and a purebred from the breeder will have the same likelihood of developing those diseases.
-But a mixed breed animal adopted from the shelter will likely develop fewer genetic ailments and could stay healthier in the long run.
+Many purebred dogs are prone to genetic disorders and predisposed to specific ailments thanks to the narrow gene pool of the breed’s bloodline.
+Typically, a purebred from a shelter and a purebred from the breeder will have the same likelihood of developing those diseases.
+But a mixed breed animal from the shelter will likely develop fewer genetic ailments.
+That animal could even stay healthier in the long run.
 Plus, a pet from the animal shelter will almost certainly be healthier than one bred and raised by a puppy mill.

 11. People think cats and dogs are the only animals available at the animal shelter

 Many Americans want a dog or a cat.
 But those who’d prefer a rabbit, a bird, a snake, or any other less common pet automatically write off the animal shelter.
 Not so fast!
 Many animal shelters host animals of all kinds, not just of the canine and feline variety.
-If you’re looking for a specific kind of pet, it never hurts to ask!
-The shelter may either have exactly what you’re looking for or know of another shelter where you could find the pet of your dreams.
+If you want a specific kind of pet, it never hurts to ask!
+The shelter may either have the pet you’re looking for.
+Or, the staff may know of another shelter where you could find the pet of your dreams.